inrae/jupyterhub-vm/openstack/README.md

 The scripts provided here only serve to illustrate an example of VM creation on the OpenStack infrastructure of [IFB GenOuest bioinformatics](https://www.genouest.org/2017/03/02/cluster/).
 This of course requires access to this infrastructure, as any other infrastructure for that matter.

-For more details on the procedure, see https://inrae.github.io/jupyterhub-vm/cloud/
+For more details on the whole process, see https://inrae.github.io/jupyterhub-vm/cloud/

 Please refer to the following online documentation: